wustlcse237sp20/project-catan/README.md

 - What user stories were completed this iteration?
   * Andy adjusted the game board so it was represented by a hexagonal 2-D Array of Tiles as well as laid groundwork for final iteration by allowing tiles to be aware of the tiles adjacent to them.
-  * Jakob implemented logic that determines which tiles share a settlement placed on a tile corner
+  * Jakob implemented logic that handles paying out resources.
+Made GameBoard use data structures built in iteration 1
   * Evan added in arrays as tile member variables: these arrays will keep track of roads and settlements that are located on each tile.
 Evan also added in logic so the game can determine if a road is shared by any two tiles

   - What user stories do you intend to complete next iteration?